How Developers Generate SVG Icons with AI (and Optimize Them with IconVectors)

 2 - The SVG Icon in IconVectors

-Developers use a vector editor here because this is the point where the AI draft becomes maintainable.
-Here the AI already created the icon directly in the live document through MCP, you can continue immediately.
-If your workflow exported a raw SVG file first, import it with File -> Open...
+A vector editor matters here because this is where the AI draft becomes maintainable.
+If the AI generated the icon directly in the live document through MCP, you can continue without importing anything.
+If your workflow exported a raw SVG file first, open it with File -> Open...
 (Ctrl+O).

 Once the icon is in IconVectors, you get the advantages that code-only editing does not provide: